WillPepperr/retail-invoice-automation-analysis/README.md

 - **Objective:** Quantify labor savings opportunity from automated invoice receiving

 ## Scenario
 A national grocery retailer with 290 stores is implementing a new inventory management system that applies ML/AI interfaces to support more effective purchasing and inventory management.
-It seamlessly integrates with the current corporate ERP, Inventory management, and SCM systems, and is estimated to save over $45 million annually by anticipating and preventing product shrinkage, as well as making auto pricing adjustments to meet dynamic market conditions.
+It seamlessly integrates with the current corporate ERP, inventory management, and SCM systems, and is estimated to save over $45 million annually by anticipating and preventing product shrinkage, as well as making auto pricing adjustments to meet dynamic market conditions.
 The vendor providing the system is offering an additional automated receiving system, promising to automate inventory check-ins by both local and national vendors.
-It requires vendor agreement to use, but it can eliminate the need for a reciever to be present, as 80% of transactions can be performed autonomously.
+It requires vendor agreement to use, but it can eliminate the need for a receiver to be present, as approximately 80% of transactions can be performed autonomously.
 This system also eliminates the need for physical invoices to be manually photocopied, which saves substantial labor costs.

 <table>
   <tr>